By 2030, half of the world’s top 50 cities will be in rapid-growth markets, up from a third now.

 Different market forces continue to vastly alter the competition, customer and employment landscape globally.
 Banks around the world have to act quickly to tap the small and medium enterprises segment, which is estimated to account for more than half of all private sector jobs and GDP worldwide.

 Across G20 countries, youth unemployment remains a huge concern and to tackle that, our new report suggests 10 recommendations to spur entrepreneurship to further boost job creation.
 In another report, we look at how policies can be shaped to build more robust pension and retirement systems.

 With financial reporting coming under unrelenting scrutiny, explore ways to improve disclosure and better navigate financial statements in a special report on applying IFRS.
 For organizations operating in the oil and gas industry, be updated on the performance of megaprojects including those in Asia-Pacific.

-Lastly, join us at our upcoming events as we discuss how new Financial Reporting Standards will impact reporting requirements and the latest Singapore tax developments, among others
+Lastly, join us at our upcoming events as we discuss how interest deductibility will affect business financing arrangements, among others.

 Have a business enquiry?
 Email us today.